yorickpeterse/zen-cms/guide/javascript.md

         </tbody>
     </table>

-If you want to create a table that should be ignored by Zen.Html table simply give the ``<table>`` element a class of ``no_sort``:
+If you want to create a table that should be ignored by Zen.HtmlTable simply give the ``<table>`` element a class of ``no_sort``:

     <table class="no_sort">